© Norman Sperling, April 15, 2012

 h3945 Canis Majoris: K + F

-Don't try to add spectral class W unless you're far enough south to see gamma Velorum.
+Don't try to add spectral class W unless you're far enough south to see the only bright one, gamma Velorum, -47 degrees.
 There are only about 150 Wolf-Rayet stars known in our galaxy.
 No others are close enough to look brighter than 6th magnitude.
 The biggest bunch is around the Summer Triangle.

 I'll comment more on planning star parties for student education in later postings.